davidolima/Pathfinder/README.md

 >ENG:
 >>
 >>*Requires PyGame and Tkinter!*
->>Implementation and visualization of the A* pathfinding algorithm in Python using PyGame.
+>>Implementation and visualization of the Dijkstra pathfinding algorithm in Python using PyGame.
 >>
 >>Commands:
 >>* 'O': Open obstacle map